 - adding 1/2 teaspoon of salt to 1 cup of water and gargling the mixture

-- rheumatic fever—inflammatory disease that affects the joints, the heart, and skin
+- rheumatic fever, which is an inflammatory disease that affects the joints, the heart, and the skin

-- mastoiditis—infection of the mastoid bone in the skull
+- mastoiditis, which is an infection of the mastoid bone in the skull

-- scarlet fever—toxins created by the strep infection cause a scarlet-colored rash to develop on different parts of the body
+- scarlet fever, which occurs when toxins created by the strep infection cause a scarlet-colored rash to develop on different parts of the body

-- guttate psoriasis—condition that causes small red teardrop spots to appear on the body
+- guttate psoriasis, which is a condition that causes small, red teardrop-shaped spots to appear on the body

-- peritonsillar abscess—pus-filled infection develops in the back of the tonsils
+- peritonsillar abscess, which is a pus-filled infection that develops in the back of the tonsils

-To reduce your risk of complications, contact your doctor if your strep throat symptoms do not improve within 48 hours of taking an antibiotic.
-He or she may need to prescribe a different type of antibiotic to fight the infection.
+To reduce your risk of complications, contact your doctor if your strep throat symptoms don’t improve within 48 hours of taking an antibiotic.
+They may need to prescribe a different antibiotic to fight the infection.